-The Baltimore region will perform conformity testing using the Emissions Budgets: following budgets deemed adequate or approved by EPA.
+The Baltimore region will perform conformity testing using the following budgets deemed adequate or approved by EPA.
 Conformity testing will be performed in accordance with the Transportation Conformity Rule.

-Ozone Budgets Approved by the EPA for the 1997 Standard Testing years 2022, NOx VOC 2025, 2035, and (tons/day) (tons/day) 2045 Budgets determined to be adequate by EPA (2012 RFP) 93.5 40.2 Horizon Years: 2022 (near term year; no more than 10 years from the base year used to validate the transportation demand planning model) 2025 (no more than ten years between horizon years) 2035 (no more than ten years between horizon years) 2045 (date for full implementation of long-range plan) Travel Demand Modeling Method: Methodology developed for a 2012 validation, which includes: An Activity Based Model estimated from the region's 2008 household travel survey; Simulated household (transit/toll pass and vehicle availability) and person (usual place of work) long term choices; An average weekday person trip roster containing each synthetic person's travel sequence by time of day (1/2 hour resolution), mode, destination, and purpose;
+Ozone Budgets Approved by the EPA for the 1997 Standard and Deemed Adequate for Use in Conformity Determinations

+NO X (tons/day) VOC (tons/day) Budgets determined to be adequate by EPA (2012 RFP) 93.5 40.2

+Testing Horizon Years:

+- 2025? (near term year; no more than 10 years from the base year used to validate the transportation demand planning model- 2019) - 2035? (no more than ten years between horizon years) - 2045? (no more than ten years between horizon years) - 2050? (date for full implementation of long-range transportation plan)

+Travel Demand Modeling Method:

+Methodology developed for the 2019 validation, which includes:

+- An Activity Based Model estimated from the region's 2008 household travel survey; - An Activity Based Model calibrated from the region's 2019 household travel survey; - An Activity Based Model validated to observed (household travel survey, traffic counts (AAWDT), and transit ridership (APC)); - Simulated household (transit/toll pass and vehicle availability) and person (usual place of work) long term choices: - An average weekday person trip roster containing each synthetic person's travel sequence by time of day (1/2 hour resolution), mode, destination, and purpose; - A disaggregate freight modeling system simulating long distance freight and a truck/commercial vehicle touring model; and, - An equilibrium multiclass highway assignment for eight time periods.

-A disaggregate fright modeling system simulating long distance freight and a truck/commercial vehicle touring model; and, A equilibrium multiclass highway assignment for eight time periods.
-Mobile Emission Development: EPA's Motor Vehicle Emission Simulator (MOVES) Model 2014a Latest available motor vehicle fleet registration data & vehicle miles traveled (VMT) mix Socioeconomic Assumptions: Based on latest available cooperative regional forecasts for employment, households and population.
-Planning Assumptions: Network Development: There are three categories of projects: exempt, non- exempt/regionally significant, and non-exempt/not regionally significant.
+Mobile Emission Development:

+- EPA's Motor Vehicle Emission Simulator (MOVES) Model 3 - Latest available motor vehicle fleet registration data and vehicle miles traveled (VMT) mix.

+Socioeconomic Assumptions:

+Based on latest available cooperative regional forecasts for employment, households and population.

+Planning Assumptions:

+There are three categories of projects: exempt, non-exempt/regionally significant, and non-exempt/not regionally significant.
 All non-exempt/regionally significant projects will be included in the modeled network.
-Projects must meet federal regulatory criteria that they come from the financially constrained regional transportation plan and the FY 2022-2025 TIP, with project staging as endorsed by the MPO.
-Five regional transportation networks developed: 2012 (validation) existing network, and action (build) networks for 2022, 2025, 2035 and 2045 horizon years.
+Projects must meet federal regulatory criteria that they come from the financially constrained regional transportation plan and the FY 2024-2027 TIP, with project staging as endorsed by the MPO.